 Access: along road L 464 from Bruchmühlbach to Lambsborn

 Parking at “Bierkeller” parking lot and follow the signs B8 through the forest

 Phone: +49 (6372) 922 01 06

 Located in the woods near Bruchmühlbach, the so-called Elendsklamm is a ravine with a length of 3 kilometers (1.9 miles).
 As it is unique from a historical and botanical point of view, the ravine is a very impressive natural landmark.
 You could also say it is a magical place.
 Since the responsible forestry commission office kept the landmark untouched, a primeval piece of woodland was formed in a way you rarely get to see it.
 The natural landmark enchants with its diverse geobotanical manifestations.
-Small step-shaped cascades and small bubbling waterfalls, sandstone rocks with bizarre forms of weathering, block fields and overhanging layers of red sandstone are awaiting you.
-The Frohnbach Creek formed this unique landscape in Mesozoic era.
+Small step-shaped cascades and small bubbling waterfalls, sandstone rocks with bizarre forms of weathering, block fields, and overhanging layers of red sandstone are awaiting you.
+The Frohnbach Creek formed this unique landscape in the Mesozoic era.
 At today’s water level, it is hard to imagine that this creek had such impressive power.
 Ages ago, however, the Frohnbach was a roaring river.
 The “Tausendmühle” is located at the edge of the ravine.
-Built in 1598 it is the oldest historic corn mill in the region and got its name from the roaring river.
+Built in 1598, it is the oldest historic corn mill in the region and got its name from the roaring river.
 In the course of history, the ravine repeatedly played an important role as a political and religious border.

 Tausendmühle - Historic Corn Mill